flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 ## Testing

-If changes are made they should always be tested to make sure they work as intended and don't conflict with other systems.
-If you see a pull request open it's recommended that you test the features that were implemented to check for errors or it works as intended.
+If changes are made, they should always be tested to make sure they work as intended and don't conflict with other systems.
+If you see a pull request open, it's recommended that you test the features that were implemented to check for errors, or whether it works as intended.

 ## References Material (real life aircraft)

 Creating a high-fidelity aircraft is a serious task that requires focus and dedication.
-But more importantly, it's a strive for accuracy and realism.
+But more importantly, it's striving for accuracy and realism.
 Therefore, any change that affects the appearance or behavior of a plane needs to reference real documentation.

 The maintainer team has the role of deciding if references are suitable for a change.
 It is understandable that new developers do not have access to in-depth resource material.